webfox/laravel-backed-enums/README.md

 An alias for toArray.

-### isA
+### isA/isAn
 Allows you to check if an enum is a given value.
 Returns a boolean.
+! `isAn` is just an alias for `isA`.

 #### Usage